 - the joint debt advisory service centre of the municipalities of Eupen, Kelmis and Lontzen

 - the consumer protection centre of Eupen is the debt advisory service for the municipalities of Amel, Büllingen, Burg-Reuland and Bütgenbach

 There is no overall quality control for the services offered.
 Each service conducts its own quality control.

 In many areas (youth welfare, recognised social enterprises, etc.) the government uses so-called monitoring committees in which the implementation of the management contracts is monitored.
 Generally representatives of the organisations as well as the municipalities also join in the meetings.
 Furthermore the annual activity reports of the enterprises, enable a picture to be formed of the development of social integration in the German-speaking Community and to direct policy accordingly.
-No least numerous studies are likewise being written and statistics collected such as the poverty report of the DG in collaboration with the University of Mons.
+No least numerous studies are likewise being written and statistics collected such as the poverty report of the German-speaking Community in collaboration with the University of Mons (Armutsbericht).